LocalJoost/LocalJoost.github.io/_posts/2022-02-12-Workaround-for-MRKT-27x-glTF-import-bug.markdown

 Well, you see: Unity, by itself, does not understand glTF or glb *at all*.
 You can see this easily for yourself when you try to use a glTF or glb model in a bog standard Unity project, so without the MRTK configured in it.
 You can't drag in the scene.
 It's not even recognized as a model.
 It's 'just a file'.

-What is happening, behind the scenes, is code from the *MRKT* kicking in, doing the import in the background.
+What is happening, behind the scenes, is code from the *MRTK* kicking in, doing the import in the background.
 If you look at the console, you will see a couple of warnings indicating the Mixed Reality Toolkit Standard Shaders are not available:

 ![](/assets/2022-02-12-Workaround-for-MRKT-27x-glTF-import-bug/warnings.png)